Oil City Roller Derby: Teams

 House teams are composed of travel team skaters as well as those who are not part of the travel team.
-These teams play B-level teams and other house teams and are perfect for developing skater skills.
+These teams play B-level teams and other house teams.
 Travel teams are more competitive and play higher level teams.
 These teams tend to travel more frequently and farther.
 The Dreadnaughts are a registered MRDA team.

 History

 The league was founded in 2005, and claims to have been the first flat-track roller derby league in Canada.
 By the following February, it had 14 skaters, and was known as the "Oil City Rollers."
 Although it briefly planned to expand across Canada, other leagues emerged in other cities, and E-Ville Roller Derby split from Oil City to produce two leagues in the city.